2000s Emo: The Golden Era & Its Revival

 The When We Were Young festival in Las Vegas is the marquee event, assembling lineups packed with the biggest emo and pop-punk acts of the 2000s.
 It regularly sells out.

-2000s emo was the genre’s loudest, biggest, most iconic moment, built on MySpace, Warped Tour, and a generation that felt seen.
-Now it is back, fueled by nostalgia, festivals, and streaming.
+2000s emo was the genre’s loudest, biggest moment, built on MySpace, the Warped Tour, and a generation that felt seen in the lyrics.
+It is back now, carried by nostalgia, festivals, and streaming.
 Keep the playlist going with our list of the greatest emo songs and the essential emo bands behind the era.
+That emotional thread carried into a new genre entirely, which we trace in our explainer on emo rap.

 How useful was this post?